gdsfactory/gdsfactory/README.md

 ## Who is using gdsfactory?

-Hundreds of organisations and packages are using gdsfactory.
-Some of the prominent companies and organizations around the world who are using gdsfactory include:
+Hundreds of organisations are using gdsfactory.
+Some companies and organizations around the world using gdsfactory include:

 ![logos](https://i.imgur.com/IqTUq9S.png)